 We separate the roles of Chief Executive Officer and Chairman of the Board in recognition of the differences between the two roles.
-The Chief Executive Officer is responsible for setting the strategic direction for the Company and the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer and sets the agenda for Board meetings and presides over meetings of the full Board.
-Our Board of Directors also allows independent directors to meet without the presence of management.
-The independent directors of our Board of Directors met 12 times during 2009.
+The Chief Executive Officer is primarily responsible for developing and executing against the strategic plan adopted by the Board, and for the day-to-day leadership and performance of the Company, while the Chairman of the Board provides guidance to the Chief Executive Officer and sets the agenda for Board meetings and presides over meetings of the full Board.
+Our Board also allows independent directors to meet without the presence of management.
+The independent directors of our Board meeting agent twelve times during 2011.
 Benjamin Scott, our Chairman, leads these meetings.
-These meetings are held in conjunction with each regularly scheduled meeting of our Board of Directors.
+These meetings are held in conjunction with each regularly scheduled meeting of our Board.
 Any of our directors may request a session comprised of only independent directors at any time.
+We believe that this separation represents the appropriate structure for us at this time because it allows our Chairman of the Board to coordinate general oversight and strategic planning for the Company while the Chief Executive Officer focuses on managing the Company and optimizing operational efficiencies.